xinbaiusc/KIMI/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 Commercial users should contact Prof. Yingying Fan (<fanyingy@marshall.usc.edu>) or Prof. Fengzhu Sun (<fsun@usc.edu>), copyright at the University of Southern California.

+## References
+[1] Fan, Y., Demirkaya, E., Li, G. and Lv, J. (2020).
+RANK: large-scale inference with graphical nonlinear knockoffs.
+*Journal of the American Statistical Association*, In press.